UBS to buy Credit Suisse for nearly $3.25B to calm turmoil

 The Swiss bank has been pushing to raise money from investors and roll out a new strategy to overcome an array of troubles, including bad bets on hedge funds, repeated shake-ups of its top management and a spying scandal involving UBS.

-Associated Press Writers Frank Jordans and Emily Schultheis in Berlin, Barbara Ortutay in Oakland, Calif., and Chris Rugaber in Washington contributed.
+Associated Press Writers Frank Jordans and Emily Schultheis in Berlin, Barbara Ortutay in Oakland, Calif., Chris Rugaber in Washington and David Mchugh in Frankfurt, Germany contributed.

 Credit: AP